 To get started:

-- Set up your server to validate receipts and receive App Store server notifications.
+- Enable your server to receive App Store Server Notifications.

-- If you’d like to allow for code redemption within your app, implement the presentCodeRedemptionSheet StoreKit API available in Xcode 11.6 or later.
+- To allow for code redemption within your app, use the offerCodeRedemption or the presentCodeRedemptionSheet method.

 Give existing or previous subscribers a free or discounted subscription for a specific duration.
 These offers provide the flexibility to create unique promotions to grow and retain your customer base.
 They can also help win back customers who canceled their subscriptions or promote an upgrade to another subscription at a special price.

 You decide the business logic for each offer and choose when to display the offer in your app using StoreKit APIs.
 You can have up to 10 active offers for each subscription, so you can determine which offers are most compelling and useful to customers.
 Make sure to consider the implications of having multiple offers in effect.

 Using StoreKit or App Store server APIs, you’ll be able to identify the auto-renewal statuses of your subscribers and understand which offers might be most effective.
 If a subscriber has turned off auto-renewal, you might display a promotional offer for one month free in order to win them back before the end of their current subscription period.
 If you’ve noticed a monthly subscriber has renewed multiple times, you might provide an offer to upgrade to an annual subscription at a discounted price.
 You can also think about other winback or upgrade opportunities based on various user journeys.
 For example, consider an offer that would be most valuable for someone who cancels during a free trial versus someone who cancels after spending time on a paid subscription.